denoland/docs/runtime/reference/cli/compiler.md

 ```

 If you omit the `--output` flag, the name of the executable file will be
-inferred from the script name.
+inferred from the package or script name.

 ## Flags